Answered By: Library Admin

 Mount Sinai Resources

-Foundation Directory Online
+Foundation Directory Online from Candid

 While the Levy Library does not subscribe to the full version of Foundation Directory Online (FDO), you can search a free basic version called FDO Quick Start.
 This will give you the ability to search Foundation 990-PFs by keyword and browse over 100,000 foundation profiles free of charge.

-Other Foundation Center Resources
+Other Candid Resources